ianbdehaan/actr/README.txt

 #Usage
 The script simulates the problem of the Towers of Hanoi, with an emphasis on human-like problem-solving.
 For that, the modular ACT-R framework is implemented.

+The initial condition of the problem can be altered by the end of the script where it initializes the towers Buffer